Installing and Managing Python with Conda

 Installing Conda

-We recommend you install Miniconda.
+We recommend you install Miniforge.
 You can do that by following the instructions for your machine.

-Miniconda only comes with the conda package management system; it is a pared-down version of the full Anaconda Python distribution.
+Miniforge uses the conda package management system and is based on Miniconda, which is a pared-down version of the full Anaconda Python distribution.

 Installing Anaconda takes longer and uses up more disk space, but provides you with more functionality, including Spyder (a Python-specific integrated development environment or IDE) and Jupyter, in addition to other immediately installed packages.
 Also, the interface of Anaconda is great if you are uncomfortable with the terminal.